Blaine is truly an excellent option for anyone looking for multifaceted industrial or retail options.

 Blaine has a resort town feel, with a beach to the west; it sits right on the Straight of George.
 Blaine also has an undisturbed view of the San Juan Island and a border entry to Canada.

 As a well-known gateway to Canada, Blaine’s many attractions are often overlooked by visitors simply wanting to get from A to B. Located a hop, skip, and a jump away from British Columbia and just an hour’s drive from Vancouver.
+Blaine is also conveniently located just twenty-two miles north of Bellingham.

 A little bit of Blaine history